 The last step will concern in flight the final tuning of the RW speed and of the ground filter for the attitude restitution if estimated as necessary for improving the mission performance.

-Launch: A launch of the SWOT spacecraft is scheduled for September 2021 on a SpaceX Falcon-9 rocket from SLC-4E (Space Launch Complex 4E) at VAFB (Vandenberg Air Force Base), CA. 60)
+Launch: A launch of the SWOT spacecraft is expected in late 2022 on a SpaceX Falcon-9 rocket from SLC-4E (Space Launch Complex 4E) at VAFB (Vandenberg Air Force Base), CA (Ref.
+25).

 Orbit: Near-circular (non sun-synchronous) 21-day orbit, altitude of 890 km, inclination = 77.6º.